The CUSP Capstone Experience

 Capstone teams are composed of three to five CUSP graduate students who will possess a combination of technical skills ranging from data analytics, visualization, machine learning, data mining and processing, database management, modeling, and web integration, to strong abilities in real-world urban vision, social science, and public policy.
 These broad skills enable teams to utilize data science techniques within the constraints of political, social, and financial considerations, as well as to address issues of data privacy, validity, and transparency.
 Our students’ range of personal, academic, and professional backgrounds and rapidly developing skills in urban science and informatics techniques make them uniquely suited to assess and solve the increasingly complex challenges that researchers are focused on today.

-Capstone advisors include CUSP faculty and research scientists who also hail from a range of fields, from the physical sciences and math to social sciences and policy.
-Advisors are assigned to projects once the final selections have been made to ensure that expertise and interests are aligned.
-Advisors supervise the graduate students and check in on a weekly basis, providing guidance and assistance as needed.
-They also serve as a point of contact for sponsors should questions about the program arise.
+For projects with external sponsors, CUSP adjunct faculty members are assigned as Capstone advisors to facilitate communication between sponsors, student teams, and course instructors as well as provide technical guidance.
+Advisors hail from a range of fields, from the physical sciences and math to social sciences and policy, and are assigned to projects specifically so that expertise and interests are aligned.
+Advisors supervise the graduate students and check in on a weekly basis, offering advice and assistance as needed.
+Advisors for the 2023 cycle are listed below.

 Frequently Asked Questions